Treatment for baldness: 3 real-life stories

 That's why only one question matters: what will the best solution to combat the effects of baldness for me ?
 Do I need a topical treatment?
 Should I have a hair transplant?
 Should I do both?

-To give you a clearer idea of how a baldness treatment at the Centre Clauderer works, here are 3 representative examples:
+To give you a clearer idea of how a baldness treatment at Centre Clauderer works, here are 3 representative examples:

 • 3 different routes